Burn consistently in a wood-fired pottery kiln

 From 800 degrees you need to fire more systematically:

-• Constant firing by developing your own interval scheme as you go (2 sticks every 5 minutes til you reach 900, 2 sticks every 3 minutes from 900 to 1050 for example).
+- Constant firing and developing your own interval scheme as you go (2 sticks every 5 minutes til you reach 900, 2 sticks every 3 minutes from 900 to 1050 for example).

 800 – 900 degrees – Thick, black smoke is coming out of my pipe (and black smoke = unburned wood gases = unused energy).
 So why can unused energy pass through my glowing read kiln without igniting?
 Because it cannot burn without oxygen.
-The oxygen flow wasn’t sufficient or I added too much wood at once, and the fire used all the oxygen in the kiln.
-It’s interesting to see how the flames from the pipe “climb” up and start burning the smoke as soon as it leaves the pipe (and oxygen is once again accessible).
-Remember that flames climbing up in the smoke both look and feel intense, but it means you are wasting energy, and your kiln is getting colder.
+The oxygen flow wasn’t sufficient or I added too much wood at once, and the fire already used all the oxygen in the kiln.
+It’s interesting to see how the smoke from the pipe ignites and flames “climb” up and start burning it, as soon it exits the pipe and oxygen once again is accessible.
+But it means you are wasting energy, you need oxygen enough to keep the combustion inside your kiln, not on its way out.

 900 – 1050 – At 900 degrees and higher the flames are dancing lively half a meter out of the chimney, the color changed from dark red to bright yellow.
 I achieved nearly smoke-free firing when following my scheme and fired correctly (2 sticks every 3 minutes).